Are you feeling anxious about an upcoming drug test and curious about how long weed lingers in your system? You’re definitely not the only one!

 Frequency Of Use

-They say “practice makes perfect,” but when it comes to cannabis use, “practice” means THC and metabolites building up in your system over time.
-If you use once a month, your body will flush it out faster than someone who smokes daily.
-Chronic users store a higher amount of THC in their fat cells, which means they can test positive for a longer stretch.
+You know the saying, “practice makes perfect”?
+Well, when it comes to cannabis, “practice” means that THC and its metabolites can build up in your body over time.
+If you’re using it just once a month, your body will likely get rid of it faster than someone who smokes every day.
+Regular users tend to store more THC in their fat cells, which can lead to a longer detection period.

 Method Of Consumption

-• Edibles take longer to metabolize because they go through the digestive system.
-This could mean a slower release of THC and its byproducts and potentially a longer detection window.
+On the other hand, edibles take longer to break down since they have to go through your digestive system, which can mean a slower release of THC and its byproducts, potentially extending the detection window.

 Genetics